ircv3/ircv3-specifications/extensions/resume.md

 ## Capability Negotiation

-The first step in successfully resuming a connection is for the 'old client' to negotiate the `draft/resume-0.2` capability and receive a resumption token.
+The first step in successfully resuming a connection is for the 'old client' to negotiate the `draft/resume-0.3` capability and receive a resume token.
 This process is illustrated here:

     C: CAP LS
-    S: CAP * LS :multi-prefix draft/resume-0.2
+    S: CAP * LS :multi-prefix draft/resume-0.3
-    C: CAP REQ :draft/resume-0.2
+    C: CAP REQ :draft/resume-0.3
-    S: CAP * ACK :draft/resume-0.2
+    S: CAP * ACK :draft/resume-0.3
     S: RESUME TOKEN JKbAypzFiovffzuD8VEfcs6bOLrXsSenxsyZNt87Bb0YaQlyOzuQciz6cB2R

+Considerations around tokens and the process for generating them is described below in the [Resume Token](#resume-token) section.

 ## Resuming A Connection

 When a client detects that it has become disconnected from a server, it SHOULD try to resume before it breaks the existing connection.

-Upon establishing the new connection, the client begins capability negotiation, negotiates supported capabilities, and MUST confirm that the `draft/resume-0.2` capability exists.
+Upon establishing the new connection, the client begins capability negotiation, negotiates all mutually-supported capabilities, and MUST confirm that the `draft/resume-0.3` capability exists.
 If this capability does not exist, the client continues connection registration without attempting to resume.
 If this capability does exist, the client sends the `RESUME` command and MUST wait for either a `RESUME SUCCESS` or a `RESUME ERR` message before continuing registration.
-It should be noted that the client MUST NOT perform SASL authentication if the `draft/resume-0.2` capability exists, as this will end connection registration and abort the resumption attempt.
+It should be noted that the client MUST NOT perform SASL authentication if the `draft/resume-0.3` capability exists, as this will end connection registration and abort the resumption attempt before the resume attempt can complete.

-If the token provided by the new client matches the old client's resumption token, and both the old and new clients use TLS, then the attempt SHOULD be successful.
-If the attempt is successful, the server MUST send a `RESUME SUCCESS` message and complete connection registration immediately.
-If the attempt is unsuccessful, the server MUST send a `RESUME ERR` message and allow the server to continue connection registration.
+If the token provided by the new client is validated by the server, and both the old and new clients use TLS, then the attempt SHOULD be successful.
+If the attempt is successful, the server MUST send a `RESUME SUCCESS` message and complete connection registration immediately (at which time the state will begin to replay as described below).
+If the attempt is unsuccessful, the server MUST send a `RESUME ERR` message, MAY send any additional error numerics, and then allows the client to continue connection registration.

-If the client receives a `RESUME SUCCESS` message, connection registration will complete immediately and state will begin to replay.
+If the client receives a `RESUME SUCCESS` message, connection registration will complete immediately and state will begin to replay as described below.
 If the client receives a `RESUME ERR`, the client MUST continue registration as though they are joining the server normally.

 On a successful request, the server: